Russian Cultural Centre (Lviv): Closure

 On October 25, 2016, at a session of the Lviv Regional Council, the deputies decided to evict the Russian Cultural Center from the communal premises at 1A Korolenko Street.
-On the same day, the deputies decided that the premises should have been returned to the municipal property management body, repaired and then leased to organisations carrying out activities related to the war in the Donbas.
+On the same day, the deputies decided that the premises should have been returned to the municipal property management body, repaired and then leased to organisations carrying out activities related to the Russian invasion of Donbas.